Capgemini/apollo-example-nodejs-rest/README.md

-# Apollo Example NodeJS rest API service
+# Apollo example Nodejs REST API service

 An extremely simple Docker container used internally for demonstrating some of the concepts for [Apollo](https://github.com/Capgemini/Apollo).